matsui528/annbench/README.md

 ### Plot
 - You can visualize the search result by `python plot.py`.
 This script checks `./output` and generate figures for each dataset on `./result_img`.
+- As is the case in `run.py`, the same figure is written on `./log` as well.
-- In order not to print query parameters, set the flag false: `python plot.py with_query_param=false`.
+- In order not to print query parameters, you can set the flag false: `python plot.py with_query_param=false`.
 - To change the size of the image: `python plot.py width=15 height=10`